Last Updated on September 19, 2022 by Quantified Trading

 - After an extreme reading (over 3), what is the average gain in the next N-days?

-We use Amibroker’s strategy optimization feature and we get the following table:
+We use Amibroker’s strategy optimization feature and we get the following table for our trading strategy:

 The first column shows the number of days until we exit.
 For example, after 115 days the average gain per trade is 6.36% (not including dividends).